-How much your extension will cost depends on a number of factors — the build route you want to take, the number of storeys you’re going to build and remembering to add on costs like VAT.
+The build route you want to take, the number of storeys you’re going to build and remembering to add on costs like VAT – these are all factors that will affect how much your extension will cost.

-To get a real sense of how much an extension might cost in order to set your budget from the outset, read our guide.
+We’ve put together five top tips to help you get a real sense of how much an extension might cost in order to set your budget from the outset.

 Depending where you are in the UK, for a straightforward extension you should allow around £1,000–£2,000/m².